-Under general direction, the incumbent performs micro/nano fabrication and process development of diverse scope in all areas serviced by the facility, using techniques such as photo- and electron-beam patterning, wet/dry-etching, materials deposition, metrology, materials analysis, soft-lithography, and more.
-Using skills as a seasoned, experienced engineering professional in a specialized engineering field on a major training and/or research effort, the incumbent:
+Under general direction, the incumbent performs micro/nano fabrication and process development of diverse scope in all areas serviced by the facility, using techniques such as photo- and electron-beam patterning, wet/dry-etching, materials deposition, metrology, materials analysis, soft-lithography and more.
+Responsible for the planning, execution and refining of educational and workforce development programs utilizing micro/nano fabrication tools in the facility.
+Using skills as a seasoned, experienced engineering professional in a specialized engineering field on a major training and / or research effort, the incumbent:

-(1) Develops and characterizes multiple fabrication/characterization processes for micro/nano-structured devices, including but not limited to: Optical and electron-beam lithography, etching, materials deposition, imprint lithography, hot-embossing, electro-forming, micro-machining, molding, bonding, and metrology.
+(1) Develops and characterizes multiple fabrication/characterization processes for micro/nano-structured devices, including but not limited to: optical and electron-beam lithography, etching, materials deposition, imprint lithography, hot-embossing, micro- machining, molding, bonding, and metrology.

 (2) Develops innovative technologies for micro/nano-structured devices and transfer of such technologies to a large user community of diverse background.

-Additional tasks include the design and development of novel capabilities of existing and new nano/micro-fabrication equipment, operation and maintenance of Nano3's existing fabrication equipment, installation of and operation of future nano/micro-fabrication and characterization equipment, new user training on existing and future nano/micro-fabrication equipment, and serve as technical resource and liaison to researchers, staff, and industry partners for development of designs/experiments, proactively finding solutions to complex problems.
-Tasks also include provision of direct services to internal and external users of the facility, including, but not limited to, fabrication of micro/nano-dimensional devices, electron-beam lithography patterning, nano/micro-molds preparation and equivalent responsibilities as future equipment becomes available.
-Assists in the development of facilities' goals.
+Design and develop novel capabilities of existing and new nano/micro-fabrication equipment.
+Operate and maintain Nano3's existing fabrication equipment, install and operate future nano/micro-fabrication and characterization equipment, and new user training on existing and future nano/micro-fabrication equipment.
+Serve as technical resource and liaison to researchers, staff and industry partners for development of designs/experiments, proactively finding solutions to complex problems.
+Additional tasks include provision of direct services to internal and external users of the facility, including, but not limited to, fabrication of micro/nano-dimensional devices, electron-beam lithography patterning, nano/micro-molds preparation, and equivalent responsibilities as future equipment becomes available.

 Thorough knowledge and experience with engineering principles and methods to independently perform the full range of engineering professional design work.

-Thorough knowledge necessary to apply principles, practices and procedures in the completion of assignments.
-Working knowledge and hands-on experience in a variety of micro/nano fabrication techniques, including but not limited to: Photolithography, Resist processing, Wet-etching, Dry-etching (reactive ion etching, inductively couple plasma etching), Chemical vapor deposition, Sputtering, Electron-beam evaporation, Electro-forming, Bonding, Micromachining, Chemical Processing.
+Working knowledge and hands-on experience in a variety of micro/nano fabrication techniques, including but not limited to: Photolithography, Resist processing, Wet-etching, Dry-etching (reactive ion etching, inductively couple plasma etching), Chemical vapor deposition, Sputtering, Electron-beam evaporation, Electro- forming, Bonding, Micromachining, Chemical Processing.